-The Alzheimer's Disease Registry reports that of the 82,772 persons currently living with Alzheimer's disease or a related disorder in South Carolina, 24,992 (30%) are known to reside in nursing homes and 53,562 (65%) reside in the community, while another 4,218 (5%) live in unknown location.
-The 2012 MetLife Market Survey estimates the average nursing home cost for a semi-private room in South Carolina is \$67,160 annually.
-Based on this figure, the annual cost of nursing home care for persons with ADRD is \$1.67 billion.
+The Alzheimer's Disease Registry reports that of the 82,772 persons currently living with Alzheimer's disease or a related disorder in South Carolina, 24,992 (30%) are known to reside in nursing homes and 53,562 (65%) reside in the community, while another 4,218

+(5%) live in unknown location.
+The 2015 Genworth "Let's Talk" Survey estimates the average nursing home cost for a semi-private room in South Carolina is \$69,350annually.
+While the median home health aide costs \$18 an hour.
+This is a 1.6% increase over the past five years.
+Based on these figures the cost per day to live in a semi-private room at a nursing home is nearly double that of having a home health aide.
 Most persons with Alzheimer's disease are cared for at home by family members who provide care at great cost to their own physical and emotional health as well as their financial status.
-The Survey also provides an estimate for home care costs of \$6,570 annually in South Carolina (less than one-tenth the cost of nursing home care).
+The 2012 MetLife Market Survey provides an estimate for home care costs of \$6,570 annually in South Carolina (less than one-tenth the cost of nursing home care).
 The Survey findings indicate that maintaining 53,562 people at home costs \$351 million each year.
 The estimated total cost of nursing home care and personal care in the home is \$2.02 billion annually.
 A large portion of this cost is borne by the Medicaid program.
 Families or informal caregivers also pay for a considerable portion of this cost.
 If all Alzheimer's Registry patients resided in nursing homes, the cost would be approximately \$5.55 billion each year.
 South Carolina must find ways to assist and support caregivers in maintaining their loved ones and friends at home as long as possible in order to avoid or delay institutionalization.